The Legal Standard for Repairs: Warranty of Habitability

 Repairs that Can Be Made Later

-Generally, if a repair does not affect the warranty of habitability, a tenant may not withhold rent if the landlord fails to remedy the situation.
-However, this does not mean that a landlord should just ignore the repair.
+If a repair does not affect the warranty of habitability, a tenant may not withhold rent if the landlord fails to remedy the situation.
+That doesn't mean a landlord should just ignore those repairs.
 There are a host of good reasons to make any kind of repair as quickly as possible:

 - Safety: A loose floor tile or a broken step may not make the apartment uninhabitable, but it does present a safety hazard.
 If a tenant notifies you that the hazard exists and someone gets hurt, you may need to pay damages to the injured person.

 - Maintaining a Relationship with the Tenant: Finding a new tenant for a rental unit is a time-consuming and expensive process for many landlords.
-If you start to ignore a tenant's requests for simple repairs, she may decide to leave and find a more accommodating landlord.
+If you ignore a tenant's requests for simple repairs, they may decide to find a more accommodating landlord.

-- Maintaining your Reputation: If you promptly respond to your tenants' request, you may earn yourself a reputation as a good, responsive landlord, which will make it easier to find better tenants the next time you need to rent your property.
+- Maintaining your Reputation: If you promptly respond to your tenants' requests, you earn a reputation as a good, responsive landlord, which will make it easier to find better tenants the next time you need to rent your property.